 - Chronic pain

-- Medication and medical treatment compliance issues
+- Medication and medical treatment adherence

-- Mild eating disorder issues
+- Mild eating concerns

-- Unhealthy lifestyles and habits
+- Unhealthy lifestyles and habits, establishing new routines

 - Communication, assertion, and conflict resolution skills

 - Social, relational, emotional concerns impacting health & wellbeing (i.e. isolation, limited supports)